jcw5937/340W/README.md

 Liao, L., Aagaard, E.M.
 An open codebase for enhancing transparency in deep learning-based breast cancer diagnosis utilizing CBIS-DDSM data.
 Sci Rep 14, 27318 (2024). https://doi.org/10.1038/s41598-024-78648-0

+Our contributions are

-Additional code documents were added which were needed to adapt the pipeline to fit a cluster environment.
+1. Additional code documents added to adapt the pipeline to fit a cluster environment.
 These have been added to the steps section.
+2. Optimized CNN model
+3. SHAP Overlay

 ## Innovation:

 Our innovation was SHAP (SHapley Additive exPlanations), is an interpretability method that uses a heatmap to display which parts of the processed images were used in classification.
 The SHAP model was added to the model_development_and_evaluation.py file and the updated name is cnn_with_shap.py.

+For information, see the report (listed at the top of this document).

 ## Overview